Table of contents

 The table below summarizes the differences between Tabnine and Amazon Q Developer.
 Both products support common use cases such as code generation, creating documentation, generating tests, and more.
 However, if you need an AI code assistant that gives you complete control over data privacy, deployment options, personalization, protection from IP infringement issues, freedom to choose the right LLM for your use case, flexibility to use Tabnine with any cloud provider, wider coverage for IDEs and programming languages, and no overage fees or usage limits, then you should consider Tabnine.

-Tabnine’s position as a leader in the code assistant space was recently reinforced as we were featured as a luminary in Everest Group’s Innovation Watch Assessment for Generative AI Applications in Software Development.
+Tabnine’s position as a leader in this space was recently reinforced as we were featured as a luminary in Everest Group’s Innovation Watch Assessment for Generative AI Applications in Software Development.
 Everest Group — a world-renowned research firm that provides strategic insights on IT, business processes, and engineering services — assessed 14 leading providers of generative AI solutions for software development for this report.
-The assessment framework evaluated each provider on four criteria (Scale, Level of Maturity, Partnerships, and Investments) and segmented them into four categories: Luminaries, Fast Followers, Influencers, and Seekers.
+The assessment framework evaluated each provider on four criteria (Scale, Level of maturity, Partnerships, and Investments) and segmented them into four categories (Luminaries, Fast Followers, Influencers, and Seekers).
 Tabnine performed exceptionally well in the entire assessment framework and is recognized as a Luminary.